TFERP/.github/profile/README.md

 Unclassified, i.e., Open data can be placed outside of this folder.

-Scripts in and of themselves are not considered data.
-Ensure that you do not embed any classified information in your scripts.

 Graphs, tables, and R Markdown files that are generated with the intent of scientific publication will eventually be classified as Open and hence can be treated as such.

+Code in scripts and R Markdown notebooks in and of themselves are not considered data.
+If any classified information has to be embedded in the files, move them to the `./data/classified` folder.
+Alternatively, think of how to avoid having such information embedded within, e.g., by reading source files or generating outputs into the `./data/classified` folder.

 ## Tips